 Fortunately, we can see examples in various museums around the world.
 This 1935 pair of tortoiseshell hair combs with gilt-metal ‘antlers’ is among the Schiaparelli designs currently on display at the Victoria and Albert in London.

 World War II brought an end to much of the work of Parisian Fashion Houses.
 Schiaparelli’s avant-garde style was incompatible with the New Look introduced by Christian Dior in 1947.
-In 1949, she opened a New York-based company – Schiaparelli Jewels – and licensed her name for the mass production of costume jewelry and accessories in the U.S. The French designs were executed by D. Lisner & Co. in New York (the authorized importer and distributor of her jewelry since 1938) as well as by several jewelry makers in Philadelphia.
+In 1949, she opened a New York-based company – Schiaparelli Jewels – and licensed her name for the mass production of costume jewelry designed in France and manufactured in the U.S.

 Though in-line with feminine 1950s tastes, the jewelry in this decade is still innovative.
 Distinctive glass stones (lava rocks and dentelle faceting, for example), unusual color combinations, and bold designs characterize these jewels.